microsoft/azure-pipelines-yaml/design/pipeline-caching.md

 ### Cache Expiry

-Cache expiry will be at a minimum, 7-days.
-However we will use hit counters to keep cache entries alive and may extend the minimum retention to a longer period if there are projects that build less frequently that could benefit from longer lifetimes.
+Cache lifetime will be best effort.
+Our underlying storage will generally keep content for 7 days before it becomes a candidate for eviction, but we won't initially make a guarantee here.
+We will evaluate the effectiveness of cache durations and listen to community feedback.

 ### Step Over Support